wp-plugins/wp-jump-menu/readme.txt

 == Description ==

+Creates a drop-down menu in a bar across the top or bottom of the admin area which makes it easy to jump to a page, post, custom post type or media file for editing.
+One click and you're editing!
+New options page for easy customization.

 THIS PLUGIN IS A MUST HAVE FOR WORDPRESS DEVELOPERS!

 Sick of having to go to your Posts list or Pages list to edit an entry?
 Me too.